Corbett Lyon: Teaching

 Lyon has taught at the University of Melbourne as a visiting critic and lecturer since 1984.
-He is currently a Professorial Fellow at the University and is a Visiting Professor in Design at the Melbourne School of Design in the Faculty of Architecture, Building and Planning.
+He is currently a professorial fellow at the university and is a visiting professor in design at the Melbourne School of Design in the Faculty of Architecture, Building and Planning.

 He lectures widely on architectural design and design practice and innovation and has given lectures and seminars at the Royal Academy of Arts, London, the Otis School of Design in Los Angeles, the University of Pennsylvania, Cornell University and the Architectural League of New York.

 Contemporary art

 Lyon is one of Australia's leading collectors and patrons of contemporary art.
 Since 1990 he has developed the Lyon Collection with his wife Yueji.
-The collection comprises over 350 artworks, including paintings, sculpture, installation works, photography and video art.
+The collection comprises over 350 artworks, including paintings, sculptures, installation works, photography and video art.
 More than 50 Australian artists are currently represented in the Collection.

 Between 2003 and 2005 he designed the Lyon Housemuseum, a hybrid residence and art museum which opened to the public in 2009.
 The Housemuseum offers pre-booked public tours and school visits on designated days each year.
 The Housemuseum sponsors an annual series of lectures and talks on art, architecture, art history and museology.
 The annual Lyon Housemuseum Lecture is published in the form of a small book.

 In 2012 Lyon and his wife established the Lyon Foundation to provide a permanent future home for the Lyon Collection.

-The Foundation has constructed a new public art museum, also design by Lyon, on a site adjacent to the Housemuseum.
+The Foundation has constructed a new public art museum, also designed by Lyon, on a site adjacent to the Housemuseum.
 The new museum opened in March 2019.

 Lyon is a Trustee of the National Gallery of Victoria and a member of the International Council of Museums.